Curriculum

 At the time of enrollment, parents/guardians are provided with this information and a copy of our Emergency Preparedness Plan as a paper copy.
 Parents may request a hard or electronic copy at any time upon request.

-Our enrollment packet includes many required forms including emergency contact information, health and immunization forms, child’s personal information such as eating, sleeping toileting, and comfort measures.
+Our enrollment packet includes many required forms including emergency contact information, health and immunization forms, child’s personal information such as eating, sleeping, toileting, and comfort measures (depending on age of child).
 Please inform us of any individual child care program needs your child may have so that we can best provide for them while in attendance in our program.
 The packet also contains enrollment and tuition agreements, late payment and termination policies, and our program plan.

 Program Name: Christ Lutheran Preschool